 Whether you’re searching for a new church home, have been away from church for a while, or you are not even sure how you feel about God, we invite you to join us on Sunday morning for our worship gathering.
 We sing, pray, read Scripture, and share communion.

-We have free coffee and treats available before and after our worship service each Sunday.
-Feel free to come a few minutes early and stay after the service for refreshments and the chance to get to know people.
+We have free coffee available before and after our worship service each Sunday.
+Feel free to come a few minutes early and stay after the service for the chance to get to know people.
 This is a great time to meet the people who make up Mercy Commons Covenant Church and find answers to questions that you might have.
 God is doing something here.
 Come and see.

 what about my children?

-We provide a nursery for ages 0-2, and Children’s Sunday School for pre-school and grade school age kids.
-You can be confident that your children will have a safe, fun environment to learn and develop great relationships with other children.
+At Mercy Commons, you can be confident that your kids will have a safe and fun environment to learn and develop great relationships with others.

 what should I wear?

 Wear whatever feels comfortable for you.
 We are an informal church and accept people as they are.
-There is no need to dress to try and be someone that you’re not.
-You’ll see everything from coats and ties to blue jeans and t-shirts at Mercy Commons Covenant Church.
+You’ll see everything from dresses to jeans and t-shirts at Mercy Commons Covenant Church.

 what denomination is mercy commons covenant church?